 Bobby Marquez lives by the words 'Be better to your neighbours and you'll have better neighbours'.

-Bobby Marquez's breakout single, 'She's Not From Texas', which was co-written by Karen Staley and Anita Cochran, stayed on the Texas Music Chart for an impressive twenty-six weeks.
+Bobby Marquez's breakout single, 'She's Not from Texas' (written by Karen Staley and Anita Cochran), stayed on the Texas Music Chart for an impressive twenty-six weeks.

 Bobby Marquez grew up in Freer, Texas where he became a baseball champion; it wasn't until he was a teenager that he even picked up a guitar and wrote his first song.

-After high school, Bobby Marquez hit the stage and performed alongside John Michael Montgomery, Martina McBride, Asleep At The Wheel, Neal McCoy, Clay Walker, Rick Trevino, Lonestar, Leona Williams, Earl Thomas Conley, Mel Tillis, Jimmy C. Newman, Trent Willmon, Billy Currington, The Grascals and Riders In The Sky.
+After high school, Bobby Marquez hit the stage and performed alongside John Michael Montgomery, Martina McBride, Ray Benson & Asleep at The Wheel, Neal McCoy, Clay Walker, Rick Trevino, Lonestar, Leona Williams, Earl Thomas Conley, Mel Tillis, Jimmy C. Newman (Monday 29 August 1927 - Saturday 21 June 2014), Trent Willmon, Billy Currington, The Grascals and Riders in the Sky.

-One of the greatest moments in Bobby Marquez's country music career was singing on stage with Ray Price, a man that he considers has one of the greatest voices in the country music genre.
+One of the greatest moments in Bobby Marquez's country music career was singing on stage with legendary Ray Price (Tuesday 12 January 1926 - Monday 16 December 2013), a man which he considers had one of the greatest voices in the country music genre.

 And Bobby Marquez's recording of 'Neon Tan' with country music legend Johnny Rodriguez quickly became a college campus favourite.

-Bobby Marquez continues to reach audiences worldwide with performances on the radio and internet on such shows as the 'WSM Opry Star Spotlight' and the 'Ernest Tubb Midnight Jamboree'.
-A coveted spot on the stage at Nashville's CMA Music Fesitval allowed him the opportunity to entertain fans from as far away as Australia, Portugal, Sweden, Texas and New York City.
+Bobby Marquez continues to reach audiences worldwide with performances on the radio and internet on such shows as the 'WSM Opry Star Spotlight' and 'Ernest Tubb Midnight Jamboree'.
+A coveted spot on the stage at Nashville's Country Music Association (CMA) Music Fesitval allowed him the opportunity to entertain fans from as far away as Australia, Portugal, Sweden, Texas and New York City.